redhat-openshift-builds/strategy-catalog/clusterBuildStrategy/source-to-image/README.md

 ```

 ## Usage

-This Build uses source-to-image-redhat strategy to build an image, and pushes the built image to a quay repository (`output.image`).
+This example uses the source-to-image strategy to build an image, and pushes the built image to a quay repository (`output.image`).
+It assumes the following:

+- The Samples Operator is enabled and installed the default OpenShift ImageStreams.
+- `<my-repo>` is a quay.io user or organization repository, and that the secret
+  `registry-credential` contains credentials that allow the build to push images to the repository.

 ```yaml
 apiVersion: shipwright.io/v1beta1